zelaznik/cosmo_connect/README.md

 #### Scalable Gender Identities and Preferences
 Over the last year, the real OkCupid has introduced [new choices for gender identities and sexual preferences](http://www.huffingtonpost.com/2014/11/17/okcupid-new-gender-options_n_6172434.html) that extend beyond the binary male/female.
 From a data architect's perspective this could be a nightmare.
 Adding a new field for each possible gender is unwieldy.
 In Cosmo-Connect the structure is normalized so this isn't a problem.
 The gender options are in a table.
 A user chooses one gender and only one from a list.
 Then to indicate orientation, users check the boxes "interested_in" for one or multiple genders.

 This makes the database scalable as dating websites increasingly cater to clients' more nuanced gender identities and sexual orientations.
-Due to time constraints and the range of Seinfeld characters, the database only includes choices "male/female/other" at the moment, but expanding those choices is only an INSERT query away.
+The following query is run to return all users who are at least theoretically compatible by gender and orientation.

 [matches_by_orientation_query]: https://raw.githubusercontent.com/zelaznik/cosmo_connect/master/_readme/matches_by_orientation_query.gif
 ![Matches By Orientation Visual Query][matches_by_orientation_query]